SherlockPsy/Life/05_THE_CINEMA.md

 They are presented alongside the Immediate Public Evidence.

-The Reader decides what they mean.
+Meaning arises only when reread by a Reader.

 ---

-## VI.
-SUBJECTIVE EFFECTS
+## VII.
+PRIVATE REREADING (NON-CINEMATIC)

-Any emotional impact, bias, or distortion arises:
+Agents may reread their own Private Ledgers.

-- inside the Reader
+This rereading:
-- during rereading
+- is bounded

-The Cinema does not:
+- is mechanical
-- reinforce moods
+- is non-authoritative
-- favor themes
+- is not the Cinema
-- bias retrieval
+- is not a separate subsystem

-If the Reader feels “stuck in the past,” that is authored behavior, not system logic.
+The Cinema MUST NOT be extended to private content.

 ---

-## VII.
+## VIII.
 FAILURE MODES (INTENTIONAL)

 The Cinema allows:
 - irrelevant recall